HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 The default values for the resources are set to achieve a standard performance but they can be increased according to your needs.
 These default values can be too high in case you are using some testing environments as Minikube and must be changed accordingly.

-You can find more information about tuning SD Hem chart resource parameters in the [following](../../docs/Resources.md) link.
+You can find more information about tuning SD Helm chart resource parameters in the [Resources](../../docs/Resources.md) doc.

 The sd-ui pod needs a CouchDB instance in order to store session's data and work properly, this DB information must persist in the case of CoachDB pod restarts.
 Therefore a persistent storage would be used via a PVC object that CouchDB pod provides.
 The following parameters are available in the Helm chart during the installation of SD: